CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Experiments

 \subsection{Main Results}

-{\bf Referring VOS.} We report the quantitative comparisons of ThinkVideo with previous works on the tasks of Referring VOS in \Cref{tab:MeViS} and \Cref{tab:refDavis}.
+{\bf Referring VOS.} We report the quantitative comparisons of CoT-RVS with previous works on the tasks of Referring VOS in \Cref{tab:MeViS} and \Cref{tab:refDavis}.
 Online methods are highlighted in gray in these tables.
-Results show that both of the online and offline versions of ThinkVideo significantly outperform the state of the art.
-ThinkVideo achieves up to $11.3\%$ improvements over the online approaches and $15.6\%$ over the offline approaches.
-Notably, online ThinkVideo surpasses offline baselines in most cases, while given a more challenging task setting. {\bf Reasoning VOS.} We demonstrate the quantitative comparison of the ReasonVOS benchmark and ReVOS benchmark in \Cref{tab:reason_vos} and \Cref{tab:revos}, respectively, where ThinkVideo achieves up to $18\%$ than state-of-the-art offline methods and up to $13.3\%$ than state-of-the-art online methods, showcasing the better reasoning capability of ``thinking'' first.
+Results show that both of the online and offline versions of CoT-RVS significantly outperform the state of the art.
+CoT-RVS achieves up to $3.5\%$ improvements over the online approaches and $15.6\%$ over the offline approaches.
+Notably, online CoT-RVS surpasses offline baselines in most cases, while given a more challenging task setting.

+{\bf Reasoning VOS.} We demonstrate the quantitative comparison of the ReasonVOS benchmark and ReVOS benchmark in \Cref{tab:reason_vos} and \Cref{tab:revos}, respectively, where CoT-RVS achieves up to $18\%$ than state-of-the-art offline methods and up to $13.3\%$ than state-of-the-art online methods, showcasing the better reasoning capability of ``thinking'' first.
 Implementation based on Gemma3-12B performs slightly worse results than in GPT-4o, possibly due to the capability of temporal reasoning and image understanding.
 We further report the qualitative performance of reasoning VOS with temporal-related queries in \Cref{fig:qual_temporal}.
-When the temporal reasoning capability is needed, ThinkVideo achieves significantly better performance than any existing works.
+When the temporal reasoning capability is needed, CoT-RVS achieves significantly better performance than any existing works.
 This is also verified in the quantitative results of T-ReasonVOS dataset, as shown in \Cref{tab:temporal_quan}.

-{\bf Reasoning VIS and online Reasoning VOS.} We demonstrate the extended features of ThinkVideo in \Cref{fig:tasks}.
-In specific, the original ThinkVideo is able to generate instance-level mask sequences.
-The online version of ThinkVideo can update the object of interest during the tracking process.
-These extensions provide ThinkVideo with more flexibility to broader audience.
+{\bf Reasoning VIS and online Reasoning VOS.} We demonstrate the extended features of CoT-RVS in \Cref{fig:tasks}.
+In specific, the original CoT-RVS is able to generate instance-level mask sequences.
+The online version of CoT-RVS can update the object of interest during the tracking process.
+These extensions provide CoT-RVS with more flexibility to broader audience.